hostingzero/scfgroupshippingcontainers.com.au/wp-content/plugins/tidio-live-chat/readme.txt

 = Can several support agents use the free chat at the same time? = Yes.
 You can also transfer conversations between operators.
 The free plan has 2 operator seats.
 It means that 2 operators (and an unlimited number of customers) can use the live chat at once for free.
 You can also buy extra seats if your support team grows.
-= Can visitors start chatting without providing their email address? = Yes, but you need to switch off the pre-chat survey.
+= Can visitors start chatting without providing their email addresses? = Yes, but you need to switch off the pre-chat survey.
 By default, Tidio shows a survey that visitors have to fill in before joining a live chat conversation.
 = Can I check if I missed any messages from my visitors? = Yes.
 All messages and live chat conversations are grouped and available in your panel.
 Tidio does not delete conversations.
 You can remove them permanently and clear the live chat history manually if you need.